Phenoxymethylpenicillin 250mg Film-coated Tablets

 4.9 Overdose

-A large overdose may cause nausea, vomiting and diarrhoea.
-Rarely major motor seizures may occur.
-There is no known antidote.
+Management: No specific antidote is known.
 Symptomatic and supportive therapy is recommended.
 It is advisable to monitor blood levels in patients with renal malfunction.
+Activated charcoal with a cathartic, such as sorbitol may hasten drug elimination.
 Phenoxymethylpenicillin may be removed by haemodialysis.

 5. Pharmacological properties